eghor2005/Cardputer-ILI9341-MP3PLayer/README.md

 ## Overview

-Transform your M5Cardputer into a portable audio player with full hardware keyboard controls, graphical interface, and automatic support for both Standard and Advanced hardware variants.
+Transform your M5Cardputer into a portable audio player with full hardware keyboard controls, graphical interface, and external ILI9341 display.

 ## The Final Device